 Numerous student gathering and study spaces, all with lots of natural light during the day, are located throughout Wake Downtown:

-Student Commons (0904): a gathering area with variety of seating options, collaboration stations, digital screens, printing, kitchen, vending, charging stations, and access to Quiet Study (0906) and Lower Courtyard.
+Deacon Den (0904): a gathering area with variety of seating options, collaboration stations, digital screens, printing, kitchen, vending, charging stations, and access to the Lower Courtyard.

 Main Lobby: a bright, spacious lobby with soft seating.